aaguseva/TurbChannelLinstab/README.md

-# Linear stability of turbulent channel flow with control
+# Linear stability of a channel flow with control

 This repository contains subroutines to analyse linear stability of an arbitrary mean velocity profile, including those for turbulent channel flows.
 A generalised eigenvalue problem is solved for wall-normal vorticity and Laplacian of wall-normal velocity in a periodic channel.
 Equations are discretized using spectral Chebyshev method in wall-normal direction, and solved for a fixed wavenumbers $\alpha$ and $\beta$ in streamwise and spanwise directions.